 Welcome to our School Council

-At Tow Law Millennium Primary School we have an outstanding School Council group who are a credit to our school.
-Our School Council group is made up of two children from year groups 1 to 6.
-During induction week in the summer term, each year group votes for their new School Councillors.
+At Tow Law Millennium Primary School, we have an outstanding School Council group who are a credit to our school.
+Our School Council group is usually made up of two children from year groups 1 to 6.
+However, due to current restrictions we have 1 pupil per year with the designated role this academic year.
+Each year group voted for their new School Councillor.
 This is done by a student vote and really means that the School Council are representing the ‘pupil voice’.

 The School Council meet once every week during lunchtime.
 Older children within the group lead the meetings including taking minutes and distributing activities to other children.

 Our School Councillors are very proud of being a member of the group and made the following comments about being a School Councillor:

 - ‘It’s really fun fundraising for things in school’.